 - Apply ultraviolet radiation protection to prevent degradation of plumbing.

-Things a Solar Thermal Installer or Technician Should Know How to Do
+Qualities of a Solar Thermal Installer or Technician

 Installation: Installing equipment, machines, wiring, or programs to meet specifications.